 If you're looking for the best French door fridge, take a look at our recommendations below.
-We've tested 20 refrigerators and recommend these French door models based on their performance and capacity.
+We've tested over 30 refrigerators and recommend these French door models based on their performance and capacity.
 Since refrigerators are routinely sold at considerable discounts, the price difference between our recommendations can be quite small.
 For more recommendations, see our picks for the best refrigerators, the best refrigerator brands, and the best counter-depth fridges.

 We've recently started testing refrigerators.
-We independently purchase each unit from major retailers, just like you, to keep our reviews free from manufacturer influence.
-Each refrigerator goes through the same tests to measure objective data for metrics like temperature uniformity, produce preservation, and actual storage capacity so you can easily compare the results.
+We purchase each unit independently from major retailers, just like you, to keep our reviews free of manufacturer influence.
+Each refrigerator undergoes the same tests to measure objective metrics such as temperature uniformity, produce preservation, and actual storage capacity, so you can easily compare results.

 Want to learn more about how we operate?
-Check out our about us page.
+Check out our About Us page.

 -